Codecademy/docs/content/javascript/concepts/hashtables/hashtables.md

 ---
-Title: 'Hash Tables'
+Title: "Hash Tables"
-Description: 'A hash table is an implementation of an associative array, a list of key-value pairs that allow you to retrieve a value via a key.
+Description: "A hash table is an implementation of an associative array, a list of key-value pairs that allow you to retrieve a value via a key.
 Internally a hash table utilizes a hash function to transform a key value into an index that points to where the value is stored in memory.
 Hash tables have fast search, insertion and delete operations.
 There are two main ways to implement a hash table/associative array in JavaScript.
 The simplest implementation is using the Object data type.
 This is because all non-scalar objects in JavaScript behave as associative arrays, a mapping from property keys to values.
-So an Object itself can behave as a basic hash table. javascript var simplehash = new Object(); // or // var simplehash = {};'
+So an Object itself can behave as a basic hash table. javascript var simplehash = new Object(); // or // var simplehash = {};"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Objects'
+  - "Objects"
-  - 'Methods'
+  - "Methods"
-  - 'Dictionary'
+  - "Dictionary"
-  - 'Hash Maps'
+  - "Hash Maps"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 A hash table is an implementation of an associative array, a list of key-value pairs that allow you to retrieve a value via a key.
 Internally a hash table utilizes a hash function to transform a key value into an index that points to where the value is stored in memory.
 Hash tables have fast search, insertion and delete operations.